 - One more thing, Daniel says.
 If you do attend more courses, you will have access to all materials from the same place in the app, for both past and present courses.
-You can even get a head start on the course enrolled for a course.
-Mithinking, says Jesper as th ng train journey, don't you think? - Good
+You can even get a head start on the course materials if you wish, they are available to you as soon as you are enrolled for a course.
+Might be something for a long train journey, don't you think? - Good thinking, says Jesper as the taxi drives off.

-Six months later Jesper h MINI-LINK modem unit.
-Daniel took during the cou Browsing the CPI in the - Perfect, he exclaims, just course is available.
-When attend that course.
+Six months later Jesper has acquired a tablet and is out in the field troubleshooting a faulty MINI-LINK modem unit.
+Browsing the CPI in the tablet app, he stumbles across the photo Daniel took during the course.

+- Perfect, he exclaims, just as a notification arrives telling him that an updated MINI-LINK course is available.
+When he comes back to his office he notifies his boss that he would like to attend that course.